Team

 Shinjae Kang

-Corporate Scholarship Recipient: DB Foundation Dream Master (2nd Cohort)
+Corporate Scholarship: DB Foundation Dream Master (2nd Cohort) - Student Council President (2025)

 Bachelor‘s in Environmental Science & Ecological Engineering, Climate Change (Double Major)